grafstrom/ORun/README.md

 ORun gives you current bearing, straight line distance and altitude from the last "reference" waypoint.<br>
 Pressing 'start' or 'lap' sets the current reference waypoint.<br>

-With ORun you can quickly find your current location on any physical map given that the "reference" waypoint was a known location.<br>
+With ORun you can quickly find your current location on any physical map given that the "reference" waypoint was a known location.
 ORun is not allowed on orienteering competitions but can be a useful tool during orienteering training or when just hiking with a map.<br>

 ORun is designed for a "1 field layout" watch-page but displays 9 fields of information.<br>